oddbird/oddsite/content/work/index.rst

       - Automated, living style guides
       - Brand design and documentation
 summary: |
-  **Do you have a web application you want to build?**
+  **Do you need help developing a web application?**
-  OddBird provides extensive experience in product development, branding, application design, and user testing – with a strong commitment to well-tested, carefully architected, documented, and maintainable code.
+  We provide extensive experience in *product development*, *branding*, *user-experience design*, and *user testing* – with a strong commitment to collaborative process, user needs, and well-tested, carefully architected, documented, and maintainable code.
-  All our applications are built with open-web technology, for responsive accessibility across devices, browsers, and user (dis)abilities.

   .. callmacro:: content.macros.j2#link_button
     :url: '/contact/'

-    Start a conversation about your project »
+    Tell us about your project »

 Custom Web Software